 Figure 4.1: One option (DESpec-SK-3C) for the DESpec optics.
 From right to left they are C1 to C3, the two-component ADC, C4, C5’, and the field-flattener C6.
 The focal plane of fiber-ends would be just to the left of the new C6.
 “C1” is a little less than 1 meter in diameter.
 The optical train is 1.9 meters long.
 C1, C2, C3, and C4 will already be in place for DECam.

-4.1.1 DESpec Optical Corrector
+4.A.1 DESpec Optical Corrector

 DECam was required to deliver images that were comparable to the median site seeing.
 For DESpec, images are required to fall within a fiber diameter that is optimized for maximal S/N ratio of faint galaxies along with a minimum required spectral resolution.
 While the requirements on image sizes are similar, the impact of degradation in image size is different in the two cases.
 For DECam, a degradation of image size results in an inability to detect the smallest and faintest galaxies.
 For DESpec, a degradation of image size results in a reduced S/N ratio, but one can compensate (within limits) by increased observing time.
 DECam placed no constraint on the telecentricity of the beam incident on the focal plane, and the incoming beam is tilted up to 3.8 degrees at the focal plane edge.
 For DESpec, the fibers are constrained to be perpendicular to the focal plane, and an inclined beam would cause focal ratio degradation at the exit of the fiber.
 Thus, the beam needs to be perpendicular to the focal plane (telecentric) at all locations.